My Stroke Journey: A Story of Survival and Resilience

 Read More →

-I'm Jean Paul Hakizimana, a senior Physiotherapist with more than 10yrs experience working in
+I'm Jean Paul Hakizimana, a senior Physiotherapist with more than 10 years experience working in...

 Read More →A glimpse into our workshops, awareness campaigns, and community outreach programs across Rwanda.